End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Results and Analysis

-With the usage of pretrained language model, SeKnow-PLM achieves significantly better performances than HyKnow (Single) in terms of extended belief tracking, document retrieval and task completion.
-It also obviously outperforms our non-pretrained system implementation SeKnow-S2S (Single) in all above three aspects.
-In trade-off, SeKnow-PLM has a larger model size and requires more GPUs to get comparable training time with HyKnow (Single).
-This shows that large-scale model pretraining has great power in improving TOD modeling grounded on semi-structured knowledge, while at the cost of extra pretraining corpus and more computational resources.
-Noting that although SeKnow-PLM does not score higher than HyKnow (Single) and SeKnow-S2S (Single) on BLEU, METEOR and ROUGE-L, the three metrics can not absolutely represent the language quality of system response.
-Through the human evaluation in Sec.~\ref{sec:he}, we prove that SeKnow-PLM actually has better response quality than our non-pretrained models.
+With the usage of pretrained language model, SeKnow-PLM achieves significantly better performances than \ourmodel-S2S (Single) in terms of extended belief tracking, document retrieval and task completion.
+In trade-off, \ourmodel-PLM has a larger model size and requires more memory to get comparable training time with \ourmodel-S2S (Single).
+The inference speed of \ourmodel-PLM is also much slower than \ourmodel-S2S (Single).
+This shows that large-scale model pretraining has great power in improving TOD modeling grounded on semi-structured knowledge, while at the cost of extra pretraining corpus and lower computational efficiency.
+Noting that although \ourmodel-PLM does not score higher than \ourmodel-S2S (Single) on BLEU, METEOR and ROUGE-L, the three metrics can not absolutely represent the language quality of system response.
+Through the human evaluation in Sec.~\ref{sec:he}, we prove that \ourmodel-PLM actually has better response quality than our non-pretrained model \ourmodel-S2S (Single).